Joehuu/osu-web/resources/docs/source/includes/_structures/user_compact.md

 is_bot          | boolean                   | is this a bot account?
 is_deleted      | boolean                   ||
-is_online       | boolean                   | is the user currently online? (either on lazer or the new website) is_supporter    | boolean                   | does this user have supporter? last_visit      | [Timestamp](#timestamp)?  | last access time. `null` if the user hides online presence pm_friends_only | boolean                   | whether or not the user allows PM from other than friends profile_colour  | string                    | colour of username/profile highlight, hex code (e.g. `#333333`)
+is_online       | boolean                   | is the user currently online? (either on lazer or the new website) is_supporter    | boolean                   | does this user have osu!supporter? last_visit      | [Timestamp](#timestamp)?  | last access time. `null` if the user hides online presence pm_friends_only | boolean                   | whether or not the user allows PM from other than friends profile_colour  | string                    | colour of username/profile highlight, hex code (e.g. `#333333`)